Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 • Save

-Okay, you know that moment when your golden gives you those eyes while you’re eating something?
-Mine does the same thing.
-I started making these homemade peanut butter cookies for dogs after I caught myself feeling genuinely guilty eating a cookie in front of her.
-Never again.
+Have you ever been snacking and caught your dog watching you?
+Mine will do it too.
+I started making these homemade peanut butter cookies for dogs when I caught myself actually feeling guilty for eating a cookie in front of her.

-These golden, cross-hatched little rounds bake up on a silicone baking mat over a standard half-sheet aluminum pan — and honestly the color payoff when they come out of the oven is chef’s kiss.
-Very Pinterest-y.
-Very adorable.
+These little golden, cross-hatched rounds of goodness bake up on a silicone baking mat over a standard half-sheet aluminum pan and look so Pinterest-y adorable when they’re done!

 Ingredients: